Interpol Diffusion

 How to Request for the Removal or Deletion of a Diffusion or a Red Notice

 The CCF rejects any notice request that violates Interpol’s Constitution.
 Diffusions and red notices must meet admissibility requirements according to CCF regulations.
 This allows you to request a correction or deletion of diffusions and Interpol red notices issued against you if you believe they are illegal.
-Here is the process representing a notice removal.

 Admissibility Requirements for Diffusion and Red Notice Removal Requests

-The following offenses don’t require a diffusion notice or a red notice according to Article 83(1) of the Constitution because they are not serious ordinary crimes;
+The following offenses don’t require a diffusion notice Interpol or a red notice according to Article 83(1) of the Constitution because they are not serious ordinary crimes;

 • Criminal charges from family or private matters.